Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Selecting Wood for Fence Rails

 Logs that will be used to make fence rails should be minimally 8 feet long; 10 to 12 feet long is ideal.
 And the thicker the log, the more potential fence rails it contains, so the log should be minimally one foot in width.
 You can split rails out of logs with a diameter smaller than a foot, but they will be thinner and won't be triangle or wedge-shaped.

-The best wood for fence rails generally isn't much different than the best types wood for firewood, with some exceptions.
+The best wood for fence rails generally isn't much different than the best types of wood for firewood, with some exceptions.

 The wood should be a rot-resistant type, such as oak, locust, cedar, or walnut.
 It should be rot-resistant since fence rails spend all of their time outdoors in the weather.